 I know there are lots of other factors at play in how you might answer that question, but my point in asking it is to get you to look at the sales rank.
 You view a book ranked 10 million much differently than one ranked 500,000, right?

-Yet every day many, many Amazon FBA sellers are making their sourcing decisions based on today’s sales ranks and low prices.
+Yet every day, in every Amazon category, many Amazon FBA sellers are making their sourcing decisions based only on today’s sales ranks and today’s prices.
 They find a book ranked 500,000 and snatch it up, without checking to see that it was ranked 10 million yesterday.
-Or maybe it’s a toy ranked 100,000 that was ranked 1.5 million yesterday.
+Or maybe it’s a toy ranked 130,000 that was ranked 1.5 million yesterday.

 There are two main reasons why you shouldn’t base your sourcing decisions on today’s sales rank and pricing data: